 Apple TV Plus top 10 shows — here's the 3 worth watching now

-These are the three best shows in the Apple TV Plus top 10
+These three shows in the Apple TV Plus top 10 are actually worth the hype

+Fall is finally here, and that means the fall TV line-up is in full swing.
+Over these past few months, Apple TV Plus has seen several new series and seasons drop, proving yet again why it ranks among the best streaming services.

-Apple TV Plus offers a wide variety of shows in its top 10 list, but as with any streaming service, not everything in the current lineup is a must-watch.
-While some titles climb the charts due to hype or sheer curiosity, only a select few deserve your attention.
+While Apple TV Plus has a variety of shows in its top 10 list, not all of them are worth the hype.
+That's why we've rounded up the three best shows on Apple TV Plus that are absolutely worth adding to your watchlist.
+Among them are an irresistibly messy family drama about high fashion, a darkly humorous spy thriller, and a generation-spanning epic.

-If you're like most viewers, you're probably not interested in sifting through the entire lineup to figure out what’s worth your time.
-Thankfully, not all the series are filler.
-So, we’ve done the digging and handpicked the three best shows on Apple TV Plus that are absolutely worth watching right now.
+So without further ado, here are the top three best shows on Apple TV Plus to watch right now.

-This article is based on the Apple TV Plus top 10 shows as of Monday, September 16.
+This article is based on the Apple TV Plus top 10 shows in the U.S. as of Sunday, September 22.

 BEST SHOWS IN THE APPLE TV PLUS TOP 10